 CONCORD ROTARY CLUB

-Meetings are on the first and third Thursday of the month and visitors are always welcome.
+Meetings are on the first and third Tuesday of the month at the Greenleaf Health Campus.
+Visitors are welcome.

 ELKHART LIONS CLUB

-Upcoming events: Friday, Band Night; Saturday, Lions Tales Distribution; Jan.
-3, board meeting; Jan.
+Upcoming: Dec.
+1, Winterfest parade and tree lighting, Dec.
+14, Band Night, Jan.
 4-5, Mid-Winter Conference in Plainfield; Jan.
 19, cabinet meeting in Atwood

 Meetings are at noon Wednesdays at Christiana Creek Country Club and are open to the public.
-There will be no meeting Dec.
-26.
+There will not be a meeting this Wednesday.